-What's the alternative for Branden Kowitz, chief designer of Google Ventures, since he doesn't use Google+ Hangouts when needs to collaborate with his portfolio companies*?
-While Google makes some great collaboration products like Google docs.
-Google+ Hangouts, unlike VSee group video for virtual teams, simply isn't designed for work collaboration.
-It's a nice way to hang out with friends, but a spoon isn't a great alternative when you need a shovel.
+Branden Kowitz is the chief designer of Google Ventures, yet he doesn’t use Google+ Hangouts when needs to collaborate with his portfolio companies.* Why is that?
+While Google makes some of my favorite products for collaboration (ahem – Google docs), Google+ Hangouts isn’t one of them.
+Unlike VSee’s secure group video + screen share tool, it simply isn’t well designed for fast work collaboration.
+It’s a great way to hang out with friends or strangers and to stream events live to hundreds of thousands of people, but think of it this way: a hoe could work in a pinch, it isn’t the best alternative when you really need a shovel.

 * stated during Branden’s April 2012 BayCHI talk at PARC